MedeaMelana/JsonGrammar/Intro.md

 This is true, but they also make all the choices for you about how your datatypes should map to JSON.
 Usually they assume the names of your record fields map directly to JSON property names.
-The shapes of your family of datatypes need to correspond directly to how the objects in JSON are nested.
-So these libraries give you the choice: either you write out `fromJson` and `toJson` by hand and have full control over the mapping, or you give up this control and let Template Haskell do all the work for you.
+The shapes of your family of datatypes need to correspond to how the objects in JSON are nested.
+These libraries give you the choice: either you write out `fromJson` and `toJson` by hand and have full control over the mapping, or you give up this control and let Template Haskell do all the work for you.

 JsonGrammar gives you the best of both worlds: it gives you full control over what the mapping should be, with an API that lets you define `fromJson` and